 If you've ever watched a drama movie that you thought could have done with being a little bit longer, to flesh out the characters and the story, then The Chair is the perfect series for you.
 With just six 30 minute episodes, it's essentially like a long film.

-The premise is that Ji-Yoon Kim (Sandra Oh) is a tenured professor at a prestigious college.
+The premise is that Ji-Yoon Kim (Sandra Oh, Turning Red) is a tenured professor at a prestigious college.
 Having just been voted as The Chair of the English department, she must navigate her new role and sort all the problems that come with the title.
 And there are a lot of problems to contend with.

 Firstly, some of the longer-standing professors are no longer attracting students to their classes.
 With budget cuts on the horizon, three of the highest-paid teachers are also three of the oldest and they don't want to retire.
 Secondly, the most popular English professor is contemporary author Bill Dobson (Jay Duplass) whose own personal problems threaten to derail his career and create even more headaches for Ji-Yoon.